SebZal/jtt/README.md

 └───────┴─────┘
 ```

-It is also possible to transform data with the operations "find", "where", "select" and "order by".
+It is also possible to transform data with the operations "find", "where", "select", "order by", "skip", and "take".

 Example usage: